AtticusHelvig/csc240/TestReviews/test1.md

 + `Development of compiler theory`

 ### Question 11 | 15 pts
 In early computers, the data was separate from the program instructions.
 In fact, the instructions were often physical configurations of the machine.
-Von Neuman proposed a new model combining these two aspects.
+Von Neumann proposed a new model combining these two aspects.
 What do we call this Architecture?

 ### Question 12 | 10 pts
 A program accesses an illegal array index, for example accessing x[20] when x is an array of 10 ints.
 What type of error is this?